GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab14/README.md

     helm repo add gigaspaces https://resources.gigaspaces.com/helm-charts

 ##### 1.1.3 Fetch the GigaSpaces Helm Charts from the GigaSpaces Repository
-(The chart is unpacked in a local folder called xap under your home directory)
+(The chart xap is unpacked in your current directory)

     helm fetch gigaspaces/xap --version=15.2.0 --untar

 #### 1.2  install kubernetes xap demo
+    navigate to your home dir

-    helm install gigaspaces/xap --name demo
+    helm install xap --name demo --set pu.service.lrmi.enabled=true

 #### 1.3  View and monitor kubernetes deployment
 ##### 1.3.1 Verify that the pods are running